Convair B-36 Peacemaker: Development

 The design of the B-36 can be traced to early 1941, before the entry of the United States into World War II.
-At the time, Britain was at risk of falling to the Nazi "Blitz" attacks, making strategic bombing attacks by the United States Army Air Corps (USAAC) against Germany impossible with the aircraft available.
+At the time, Britain had won the Battle of Britain but was still subject to the Nazi "Blitz" attacks.

 The United States would need a new bomber to reach Europe and return to bases in North America, necessitating a combat range of at least 5700 mi, the length of a Gander, Newfoundland–Berlin round trip.
 The USAAC therefore sought a bomber of truly intercontinental range.
-The German Reichsluftfahrtministerium (RLM) would request the similar ultralong-range Amerikabomber program on 12 May 1942.
+The German Reichsluftfahrtministerium would request the similar ultralong-range Amerikabomber program on 12 May 1942.

-The USAAC sent out an initial request on 11 April 1941, asking for a 450 mph top speed, a 275 mph cruising speed, a service ceiling of 45000 ft and a maximum range of 12000 mi at 25000 ft.
-These requirements were too demanding and far exceeded the technology of the day, so on 19 August 1941, they were reduced, to a maximum range of 10000 mi, an effective combat radius of 4000 mi with a 10000 lb bomb-load, a cruising speed between 240 and 300 mph, and a service ceiling of 40000 ft The ceiling in both cases was chosen to exceed the maximum effective altitude of most of Nazi Germany's anti-aircraft guns.
+The USAAC sent out an initial request on 11 April 1941, asking for a 450 mph top speed, a 275 mph cruising speed, a service ceiling of 45000 ft, and a maximum range of 12000 mi at 25000 ft.
+These requirements were too demanding and far exceeded the technology of the day, so on 19 August 1941, they were reduced to a maximum range of 10000 mi, an effective combat radius of 4000 mi with a 10000 lb bomb load, a cruising speed between 240 and 300 mph, and a service ceiling of 40000 ft The ceiling in both cases was chosen to exceed the maximum effective altitude of most of Nazi Germany's antiaircraft guns.